Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 750 Gold
 - Quarterstaff

-**Needlessly Large**: Any spell with a radius, cone , cube or similar effect gains an extra 5ft to the size in all dimentions.
+**Needlessly Large**: Any spell with a radius, cone, cube or similar effect gains an extra 5ft to the size in all dimentions.

 **Rod**: Whenever you are attacking with Needlessly Large Rod you can use your spellcasting ability when calculating to-hit rolls and damage instead of strength